 The best way to catch dental problems early is to have semiannual teeth cleanings.
-At Bar and Smith Dental in the Upper East Side of New York City, Isaac Bar, DMD, and Tyler Smith, DMD, can provide you with a comprehensive dental exam where they examine and clean your teeth, gums, and mouth structures.
+At Bar and Smith Dental in Kips Bay and the Upper East Side of New York City, Isaac Bar, DMD, and Tyler Smith, DMD, can provide you with a comprehensive dental exam where they examine and clean your teeth, gums, and mouth structures.
 This is a great opportunity for the dental staff to remove plaque buildup and keep your oral health in good shape.
 For questions about teeth cleaning, call the office, or book your appointment online.

 Bar and Smith Dental wants to ensure your oral and overall health is optimal.
 The best way to do this is to practice preventive dentistry and properly take care of your teeth and gums.